slowernews/wisdom-tldr/README.md

 > *'Your work is the greatest mean at your disposal for expressing your social intelligence.'*

+> *'While deep work will promote you, shallow work will only prevent you from being fired.'<br>
+'Career capital is the unique skills that make you rare and valuable'<br>
+'Be so good that they cannot ignore you' -- Cal Newport*

-HOWEVER, companies don't care about you.
-Having a job is risky, avoid the trap of following one set career path.
+HOWEVER, having a job becomes risky: companies don't care about you.<br>

 > *'I work for money, if you want loyalty hire a dog.'*

 > *'The moment you [rigidly follow a plan](#on-adapting) set in your youth, you lock yourself into a position, and the times will ruthlessly pass you by.'*

+Avoid the trap of following one set career path, will be easier to pivot when needed.

 > *'If your job doesn't require originality, next decade you might not have one.'*

 > *'The interesting jobs are the ones that you make up.' -- Chris Young*

+> *'We value “T-shaped” people.
+That is, people who are both generalists (highly skilled at a broad set of valuable things—the top of the T) and also experts (among the best in their field within a narrow discipline—the vertical leg of the T) (...)
+An expert who is too narrow has difficulty collaborating.
+A generalist who doesn’t go deep enough in a single area ends up on the margins, not really contributing as an individual.
+Where you choose to be deep should be an area of interest to you and which the market values.' -- Valve employee book*

+> *'People pivot to near areas, combining two skills.'*

 <!--
-people pivot to near areas, combining two skills, mixing matching and combining find mentors, even virtual mentors: a good book

-there is this gap from where you are and where you want to be. this gap is the place from where you have to come back. and know the worse it can happen a really dj has to know how to clear the floor

-deep work - will promote you
-shallow work - will prevent you from getting fired

-career capital - unique skills that make you rare and valuable

-deep work - be so good that they can't ignore you

-career fuel in the first 15 years
+> *'How to pivot:
+1) use the career fuel (transportable skills) that you have: soft skills (e.g. persuasive communication: pitching and change somebody's opinion, emotional intelligence, ability to read the room, ability to build trust, ability to retain talent) and hard skills.

-1) transportable skills: soft skills persuasive communication. hard skills / write a pitch, are u persuasive, can you change somebody else opinion. making a 2 minute youtube, etc emotional intelligence ability to read the room ability to build trust magnet, be able to retain talent, who wants to work for you
+write a pitch, are u persuasive, can you change somebody else opinion. making a 2 minute youtube, etc

-2) question: talent ledger: what are people that were working for them. top leaders ask for help and give knowledge away. more open source.
+2) question: talent ledger: what are the people that were working for them. top leaders ask for help and give knowledge away. more open source.
 3) take risks to boost your immune system

 differentiate yourself / volunteer for an assignment becoming the go to guy for some questions

-return to an workplace
+> *'How to return to an workplace:<br>
-- reframe your experience. use today and future jargons. make your homework.
+- reframe your experience.
+Use today and future jargons.
+Make your homework.<br>
-- refresh your skill set, if you got rusty.
+- refresh your skill set, if you got rusty.<br>
-- career ecosystems - get back into them reconnect
+- career ecosystems, get back into them, reconnect.<br>
-- reboot self confidence ??? surround yourself with confident people
+- reboot self confidence.
+Surround yourself with confident people.'

+Hint from interviews:
-people will describe your strengths if you ask them why did you ask him for an interview. than work from there.
+People will describe your strengths, if you ask them why did you ask him for an interview.
+Than work from there.

-> We value “T-shaped” people.
-That is, people who are both generalists (highly skilled at a broad set of valuable things—the top of the T) and also experts (among the best in their field within a narrow discipline—the vertical leg of the T).
-This recipe is important for success at Valve.
-We often have to pass on people who are very strong generalists without expertise, or vice versa.
-An expert who is too narrow has difficulty collaborating.
-A generalist who doesn’t go deep enough in a single area ends up on the margins, not really contributing as an individual.
-Where you choose to be deep should be an area of interest to you and which the market values.
 -->

 ===
 	  __